appsody/website/content/docs/stacks/package.md

 Packaging allows a stack developer to build all the components of a stack and enables the stack to be used via Appsody CLI commands.
 The packaging process typically involves: building the stack container image, creating archive files for each template and configuring a local Appsody repository.

-The following method details how you can use the Appsody CLI to package a stack that you have created or modified and want to test locally.

 The easiest way to package a stack is to use the Appsody CLI, however, you can use [CI scripts](ci-scripts) if you want to package multiple stacks.

 ---